DNP—Family Nurse Practitioner

 By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective practitioner.

-Graduates from the FNP track who are interested in Veteran’s health are eligible to apply for the post-DNP residency program at the Seattle Center of Excellence in Primary Care Education.
+Graduates from the FNP track who are interested in Veteran’s health are eligible to apply for the post-DNP residency program at the Seattle Center of Education for Interprofessional Collaboration.

 After successfully completing the FNP track, FNP students are eligible to sit for the FNP certification exams through the American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners Certification Program (AANPCP).